 - Pos is Arsenal’s position after the game

 - AC is the average crowd for the home team through the season, providing a comparison between the crowd on that day and and the norm expected by the home side.

 There is one other football tale to relate this month for it was the month in which a record was established which lasted for 72 years, until Arsenal broke it.
 For between December 1929 and December 1930 Chesterfield scored in 47 consecutive league games in the Third Division north.
 Jack Lee, who was transferred to Chesterfield from Arsenal in 1928, was very much part of Chesterfield’s run.
 In 2002 Arsenal broke that record.

 Finally, if I may, a moment of flippancy.
-I always look for issues relating to December 29 as it was the birthday of my late father, who took me to Arsenal for the first time at the age of around eight or nine.
+I always look for issues relating to December 29 as it was the birthday of my late father, who took me to Arsenal for the first time at the age of around eight or nine and to whose memory this collection of articles on Arsenal in the 1930s is dedicated.
 It is also the birthday of my eldest daughter, my father’s first grandchild, so a doubly important day for me.